anguzmar/Masters-Thesis/README.md

 # Master's Thesis
-This repository hols the different scripts used for my Master's thesis, as well as the final document itself.
+This repository holds the different scripts used for my Master's thesis, as well as the final document itself.

 ### Overview